lauxov/gmod-anticheat/README.md

 DEMO: https://youtu.be/k8tIRj6HT_0

+⚠️ The webhook link is not protected in any way.
+It can be easily dumped or found in the Net logger

 This Python script provides a memory scanning functionality for finding sequences of bytes within the memory of running processes on Windows.
 It utilizes the Windows API and performs low-level memory operations using the `ctypes` module.

 ## Requirements